What is strabismus?

 The eye has six muscles that control movement.
 Normally, the eyes receive messages from the brain that cause them to work together so they both point at the same object.
 For individuals with strabismus, the eyes do not work together.
 In some cases, the eye that fixates may switch, and the disorder may come and go.

 Globally, it is estimated that between 3-5% of all children are diagnosed with strabismus.
 Although usually diagnosed in children, it can also occur later in life.
+An ophthalmologist can treat patients with this condition.

 What are the different types of strabismus?